joshullman/endorsesaurus/README.md

 ###Overview

-Stuff To Watch is an application that allows users to give and receive film and television recommendations from their friends.
+Endorsesaurus is an application that allows users to give and receive film and television recommendations to and from their friends.

 ###User Stories